princefajilagot/php_ajax_crud/README.md

-# php_ajax_crud
+# php_oop_crud
-PHP AJAX sample project with crud functionalities
+PHP Object Oriented Programming sample project with crud functionalities

-A simple and basic system to add, edit, delete and view using PHP / AJAX / OOP and MySQL.
+A simple and basic system to add, edit, delete and view using PHP OOP and MySQL.

 Some hightlights:

-*Javascript / AJAX

 *OOP